back to latest articles

 1. Prioritize design through all the processes

-The first step is to prioritize customer-centered design across all business processes to ensure that everyone in the company cares about the customers.
+The first step is to prioritize customer-centered financial product design across all business processes to ensure that everyone in the company cares about the customers.
 This will create and significantly enhance your company's overall brand value.
 In every business process, you need to ask questions: How does this help our clients?
 How does it improve customer relationships?
 What positive emotions does this invoke in our clients?
 Ask yourself these questions even when it comes to internal processes that customers do not see.

 2. Ensure design competence in your team

-The next step is your team.
-If you want your business to succeed through design, then creative and responsible professionals focusing on the design must be involved in the work.
-If they are difficult to find, you can create them by training an in-house team and practicing a design-centered approach to service creation and company development.
 You can also hire outside professionals because there are many UX design agencies around.
 But, this can only work if company managers understand the power and impact of design and actively integrate and develop it within their team.
 That's why Steve Jobs was obsessed with perfect design, and one of Apple's top executives, Jonathan Paul "Jony" Ive, was a designer himself.

 3. Bring design into action by sharing responsibility

-Next, if you have professionals who can improve your product design, you need to figure out the right course of action.
+Next, if you have professionals who can improve your financial product design, you need to figure out the right course of action.
 If a designer just sits and creates beautiful packaging for a product, this will not give you anything that will sustain the company's long-term development.
 The company's designers must be able to participate in the creation and development of the product.

 4. Measure design with the right results

 The fourth step concerns measuring execution.
 Results and KPI (Key Performance Indicators) are what you define in the company as the goal that your team must achieve.
 If you want to develop design thinking in your company, results must be defined and measured accordingly.
 Business performance metrics should include your customers' reaction to your product or service.
-How satisfied are your customers?
-How willing are they to recommend you to others (NPS - Net Promoter Score)?
-How actively do they use your product or service?
-How often will your customers come back for a repeat purchase?

 5. Apply design to the value

-The most crucial step is to identify the brand's core value and ask the right questions.
-By applying customer-centered design in all of the above steps, it is possible to deliver incredible value for your customers.
 You could also apply design right to the key customer value definition because design helps you answer the main questions that determine brand value: Why are we doing this?
 What does this give our clients?
 What makes us special? and Why should customers choose us?

-Find Your "Why"
+Conclusion: Find Your "Why"

 Unfortunately, most companies do not define their value by formulating an answer to the question, "Why are you doing this?"
 It’s because they believe that everything is for the sake of profit.
 But, as Simon says, profit is a result, and a business's real purpose is different.
 It's about serving people’s needs.
 Many companies find it easier to answer the question, “What do we do?” and “How do we do it?”
 That's why Apple and companies with similar design-centered approaches are at the top.
 They use the power of design to communicate their “why” in absolutely everything they do.